Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

     Note: This would inclide dependencies to the models folder and routes for displaying data.

 13. I think you got it from here.
 Good luck!
-Don't forget to save and the power of Google Fu! 😉
+Don't forget to save and remember the power of Google Fu! 😉

 ## Contact Information